Prep athletics: Iowa schools to stay closed, spring sports season in jeopardy

 If there will be any high school spring sports this year, they won’t begin until at least May.

 Iowa Gov. Kim Reynolds on Thursday extended her order to close the state’s schools through April 30.
-Her previous recommendation, issued March 15, had schools closed through April 12.
+Her previous recommendation, issued March 15, had schools closed until April 13.

-Illinois schools on Tuesday were ordered closed for the same period by Gov. J.B.
+Illinois schools on Tuesday were ordered closed for the duration of this month by Gov. J.B.
 Pritzker.
-The same day, Wisconsin Gov. Tony Evers said schools should expect to remain closed for the next month and prepare to be closed for the remainder of the school year.
+The same day, Wisconsin Gov. Tony Evers said schools should expect to remain closed until May and prepare to be closed for the remainder of the school year.

-“Keeping Iowa students out of classrooms is a very difficult decision, but it remains necessary for now,” Reynolds said during her daily press briefing in Johnston.
-“We anticipate the number of positive COVID-19 cases in Iowa will continue to grow, and keeping schools closed for an extended amount of time will help protect the safety of our students, educators and school staff, reduce the burden and flatten the curve on our health care system and workforces, and of course reduce the risk to our most vulnerable Iowans and ultimately save lives.”
+“Keeping Iowa students out of classrooms is a very difficult decision, but it remains necessary for now,” Reynolds said during Thursday’s daily press briefing in Johnston.
+“We anticipate the number of positive COVID-19 cases in Iowa will continue to grow, and keeping schools closed for an extended amount of time will help protect the safety of our students, educators and school staff; reduce the burden and flatten the curve on our health care system and workforces; and of course, reduce the risk to our most vulnerable Iowans and ultimately save lives.”

-As with her previous recommendation, Reynolds has not yet ordered schools to remain shuttered for the remainder of the school year.
-She announced the state’s total of positive cases grew by 66 to 614 total positive tests.
+As with her previous recommendation, Reynolds held off on ordering schools to remain shuttered for the remainder of the school year.
+She announced the state’s total of positive tests grew by 66 to 614 total cases.
 Eleven Iowans have died from the virus.

-“At this point I am not ordering schools to close for the remainder of the school year,” Reynolds said.
-“As we have done with all COVID-19 mitigation decisions, we will continue to monitor the situation, assess the measures that we have in place and use data to make the right decisions at the right time.”
+“As we have done with all COVID-19 mitigation decisions, we will continue to monitor the situation, assess the measures that we have in place and use data to make the right decisions at the right time,” Reynolds said.

+Iowa’s summer baseball and softball programs are set to open practice on May 4.
+As of now, those sports are unaffected unless a future announcement extends the closing.

-Illinois and Wisconsin programs would be in the middle of their baseball and softball seasons, too.
+Illinois and Wisconsin baseball and softball programs would be in the midst of their seasons now, too.

+The IHSAA Board of Control had a teleconference previously scheduled for today to discuss possible contingency plans for the spring season.
+Cook and the other ADs of the Mississippi Valley Conference participated in a conference call earlier this week with IHSAA Executive Director Tom Keating and Iowa Girls High School Athletic Union Executive Director Jean Berger to discuss potential options for the spring seasons.

 “We’ve had lots of discussion at the IHSAA and with the IGHSAU on what a delayed or extended spring season might look like,” Cuellar said in a Twitter message.
 “We have some flexible options based on (Thursday’s) announcements.”

-Each of the Iowa, Illinois and Wisconsin athletic governing bodies had previously prohibited all in-person contact between coaches and players during the school closings.
+Each of the Iowa, Illinois and Wisconsin athletic governing bodies had previously prohibited all in-person contact between coaches and players during the school closings, which remains in effect.
 Coaches are allowed to encourage voluntary individual workouts.
-That remains in effect.

 Western Dubuque activities director Tyler Lown believes there will still be an opportunity for a shortened spring season if the schools open on May 1.